ShibinRasheed/ShibinRasheed/README.md

 - :zap: In my free time, I watch podcasts, tech videos and program.

+- 🎯: Current goal is to have NO ZERO DAYS.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Shibin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ShibinRasheed/)

 ---